DhruvMathur03/random-dungeon-generation/README.md

 ## Usage

-To use this algorithm, simply provide a 2D vector of strings representing the floor map, where '.' denotes floor cells, '|' and '-' denote wall cells, and other characters represent obstacles or empty spaces.
+To use the dungeon detection algorithm, simply provide a 2D vector of strings representing the floor map, where '.' denotes floor cells, '|' and '-' denote wall cells, and other characters represent obstacles or empty spaces.
 Call the detect_chamber_corner_tiles() function with the floor map as a parameter.
 The function will return a 2D vector containing the corner tiles of each chamber in the floor map.